 How do I know if the pain in the joint of my thumb is due to osteoarthritis?

-Various splinting regimens have shown reliable improvements of pain especially in patients with early forms of the disease.
+When medication and activity avoidance doesn’t do the trick we have useful tools such as various splinting regimens.
+These treatments have shown reliable improvements of pain especially in patients with early forms of the disease.
 One study found 76% of patients with Eaton stage 1 or 2 reported improved symptoms with regular use of thumb splints any kind.
 (The Eaton classification is used to classify thumb CMC OA from radiographs with stage one describing the most early changes and level four noted the most severe.)
 The type of splint didn’t affect the patient outcomes.

-Occupational therapist can also teach exercises which help manage some of the instability that occurs with thumb joint osteoarthritis.
+An Occupational therapist can also teach exercises which help manage some of the instability that occurs with thumb joint osteoarthritis.
 These exercises are most effective when carefully tailored based on your specific hand recovery.
-One group of researchers showed that specific exercises can help reduce the joint objectively using radiographs.
+One group of researchers showed that specific exercises can help reduce the thumb joint pain objectively using radiographs.

 How Can Proliance Hand, Wrist and Elbow Physicians Help?

 The most important step to tackling any problem is having the correct diagnosis.
 Surgeons at Proliance Hand, Wrist and Elbow Physicians can help; as can our highly trained occupational therapists who are onsite at our Kirkland and Bellevue offices.

 Thumb carpometacarpal osteoarthritis doesn’t have to be an overwhelming diagnosis.
 Researchers in Boston, Texas and the Netherlands have designed a tool to help patients make the correct decision for their thumb, check it out at: https://www.decisionaid.info/pp/thumboa/intro.